wuzhengy/TAU/Communication over DHT.md

             this is the 2nd degree connection
       }
 ```
-### Assume we have peer A and peer B
+### Mutable items format
 After B scanned A's QR code(public key), B start to post "demand" to A, then expect read from A's response, given A has B's QR code scanned into A's peer list as well.

-1. Immutable data: B initiate get the immutable, if failed B will post immutable item `demand` to A with `gossip`; in mutable item, we always put gossip info.
-2. B post mutable demand to A; A will post mutable response to `public`; A will publish these info automatically when update happens.
+1. profile: 2.
+B post mutable demand to A; A will post mutable response to `public`; A will publish these info automatically when update happens.
 ```
+A publish:
 * Salt = "profile"
-   * 1: B get mutable "pkA+ profile"; 2: if fail, post demand "pkA + prifile"; 3: go to 1.
-   * mutable item: { userName; iconRoot; timestamp; peers}
+   * mutable item value: { userName; iconRoot; timestamp; peersRoot1; peersRoot2;...}
 ```
-3. B post mutable demand of msg to A; A will post message back to `B`; A will publish when update happens
+2. message.
+B post mutable demand of msg to A; A will post message back to `B`; A will publish when update happens
 ```
 * msg demand: {msg; gossip}
 * msg mutable put actino: Salt = pk + "msg"
  Mutable Data item from A to B:
    {
-   immutable msgRoot of A and B DAG history; gossip
+   immutable msgRoot of A and B DAG history; verticle roots
    }
-   * immutable msgRoot= { verion; type(text,image); timestamp; contentLink; previousMsgDAGRoot}
+   * immutable msgRoot= { verion; type(text,image); timestamp; contentRoot1..5; previousMsgDAGRoot}
 ```